symbol/symbol-docs/source/guides/aggregate/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

         :end-before: /* end block 01 */

-2. Wrap both transactions in an :ref:`AggregateTransaction <aggregate-transaction>`, adding Dan's public account as the required signer.
+2. Wrap both transactions in an :ref:`aggregate-transaction`, adding Dan's public account as the required signer.
 As one private key—Dan's account—can sign all the transactions in the aggregate, we can define the transaction as *complete*.

 .. example-code::